krontech/chronos-cam-app/README.md

 load(qt_config)
 ```

-The following shell script
+The following shell script demonstrates the configuration provided to QT
-demonstrates the configuration provided to QT when used with the Chronos
+when used with the Chronos SDK.
+This assumes you have extracted the QT
-SDK.
-This assumes you have extracted the QT Everywhere package to ~/Work/, and have placed your targetfs in ~/Work/chronos-sdk/targetfs
+Everywhere package to ~/Work/, and have placed your targetfs in
+~/Work/chronos-sdk/targetfs
+Put the below content into a shell script, for example conf.sh.
+Place this file in the QT install directory, for example ~/Work/qt4-install/

 ```bash
 #!/bin/bash